Al-Husn SC

-Al-Husun Sports Club (نادي الحصن الرياضي) is a Jordanian football club based in Al-Husun, Jordan.
-It currently competes in the Jordanian Second Division League, the third tier of Jordanian football.
+Al-Husn Sports Club (نادي الحصن الرياضي) is a Jordanian football club based in Al-Husn, Jordan.
+It will compete in the Jordanian Second Division League, the third tier of Jordanian football.

 History

-Al-Husun SC received royal initiatives through the renovations of its various facilities, including swimming pools, multi-purpose playgrounds, among other youth-centric facilities.
+Al-Husn SC received royal initiatives through the renovations of its various facilities, including swimming pools, multi-purpose playgrounds, among other youth-centric facilities.
 They also received further support in late 2021, with more renovations, alongside a five-a-side pitch.

-Al-Husun participated in the 2021 Jordan FA Cup, where they beat 4–2 on penalties against Alia, after the match was tied 1–1 after full-time.
+Al-Husn participated in the 2021 Jordan FA Cup, where they beat 4–2 on penalties against Alia, after the match was tied 1–1 after full-time.
 It proceeded to lose 2–0 to Al-Salt in the round of 32.

-Al-Husun named lawyer Ali Nabil Ali Al-Hatamla as the club's representative to the General Authority of the Jordan Football Association.
+Al-Husn named lawyer Ali Nabil Ali Al-Hatamla as the club's representative to the General Authority of the Jordan Football Association.

-Al-Husun participated in the 2022 Jordan FA Cup, where they beat Shabab Hwarah 4–2 on penalties, after a 3–3 draw in the preliminary round.
+Al-Husn participated in the 2022 Jordan FA Cup, where they beat Shabab Hwarah 4–2 on penalties, after a 3–3 draw in the preliminary round.
 They then lost 5–0 to Al-Wehdat.

-Al-Husun nearly gained promotion to the Jordanian First Division League, after drawing 1-1 and 0–0 to Samma FC, losing in the semi-finals of the 2022 Jordanian Second Division League due to the away goal rule.
+Al-Husn nearly gained promotion to the Jordanian First Division League, after drawing 1-1 and 0–0 to Samma, losing in the semi-finals of the 2022 Jordanian Second Division League due to the away goal rule.